bshevchenko/updev/README.md

 ✅ Profile page where users can connect their account integrations and see all their information associated with their original Lukso Mainnet Universal Profile Metadata

-✅ Profiles page that lists a directory of all upDevs
+✅ Discover Profiles page that lists a directory of all upDevs

 [TODO] deploy UP on Polygon Mumbai AT THE SAME ADDRESS using LSP23<br />
 [TODO] implement LSP24 to link UPs on different chains